Dava Pharmaceuticals to Pay U.S. $11 Million to Settle False Claims Act Allegations

 This resolution is part of the government’s emphasis on combating health care fraud and another success for the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative, which was announced by Attorney General Eric Holder and Kathleen Sebelius, Secretary of the Department of Health and Human Services in May 2009.
 The partnership between the two departments has focused efforts to reduce and prevent Medicare and Medicaid fraud through enhanced cooperation.
 One of the most powerful tools in that effort is the False Claims Act, which the Justice Department has used to recover more than $6.6 billion since January 2009 in cases involving fraud against federal health care programs.
 The Justice Department’s total recoveries in False Claims Act cases since January 2009 are over $8.8 billion.

-The settlement was a result of an investigation by the U.S. Attorney’s Office for the District of Maryland, the Justice Department’s Civil Division, the Department of Health and Human Services’ Office of Inspector General and Office of Counsel to the Inspector General, and the National Association of Medicaid Fraud Control Units.
-The case was handled by Assistant U.S. Attorney Thomas Corcoran and Trial Attorney Adam J. Schwartz of the Justice Department Civil Division.
+The investigation was handled by the Justice Department’s Civil Division, the U.S. Attorney’s Office for the District of Maryland, the Department of Health and Human Services’ Office of Inspector General and Office of Counsel to the Inspector General, and the National Association of Medicaid Fraud Control Units.